 With respect to capital grants, if the expenditure to be financed from the grant has been incurred at the Balance Sheet date, the grant is transferred from the General Fund to the Capital Adjustment Account via the Movement in Reserves Statement.
 If the expenditure has not been incurred at the Balance Sheet date, the grant is transferred to the capital grants unapplied reserve via the Movement in Reserves Statement.
+When the expenditure is incurred, the grant is transferred to the Capital Adjustment do the Capital Adjustment at the Movement in Reserves Statement.
 When the expenditure is incurred, the grant is transferred to the Capital Adjustment Account via the Movement in Reserves Statement.